func-i/ionic-coffee-boilerplate/README.md

 `grunt test` will run the unit tests with Karma and end-to-end tests with Protractor

 The Protractor tests require you to run the Selenium server on your local machine.
-Install the following:
-1. Java Development Kit (JDK)
+Install the Java Development Kit (JDK) if you don't have it on your system.
-2. run `webdriver-manager update`

 ## Run server